 Why you should visit Andalucia in winter

-While it’s usually considered a summer destination, you’ll be surprised by what Andalucia in winter can offer.
+While southern Spain usually is considered a summer destination, you’ll be surprised by what Andalucia in winter can offer.

 In fact, my favorite time of the year is the winter in Andalucia (well almost!) as there are way fewer tourists around and you can truly explore the tourist sites without the crowds.